 The aim of the Goulburn River Large Scale River Restoration project was to protect the values of the Goulburn River and its floodplain and riparian zones.

 The Goulburn Broken Waterway Strategy 2014-2022 reflects the vast amount of work the community has achieved in waterway health over many years.
 It incorporates recent environmental and policy drivers and knowledge gained through research and monitoring.
-A summary of the strategy is provided below.

 Lake Mokoan is an artificial lake in Victoria.
 It was created in 1971 when water from Broken River and Hollands Creek was diverted into Winton Swamp roughly 7 km from Benalla